harshad-deo/viratrace-he/README.md

 ## Setup

-Adapt the steps from the Dockerfile for your platform, or build the container and use the shell of a running instance (**recommended**).
+Adapt the steps from the Dockerfile for your platform, or build the container and use the shell of a running instance.

 ## ViraTrace Summary